TomBruns/SharepointCatalogs/README.md

    var codeTextInputField = wait.Until(ExpectedConditions.ElementExists(By.XPath("//input[@title='Code Required Field']")));
 ```

 * The Sharepoint site uses Federated Authentication.
-I was not successful trying to automate this interaction so that the Sharepoint Client APIs could be used.
+I was not successful trying to automate this interaction (This would have enabled the Sharepoint Client APIs to be used).